Turnip-Labs/bta-example-mod-kotlin/README.md

 1. If you haven't already you should join the BTA modding discord! https://discord.gg/FTUNJhswBT
 2. You can set your username when launching the client run configuration by setting `--username <username>` in your program arguments.
 3. When launching the server run configuration you may want to remove the `nogui` program argument in order to see the regular server GUI.
-4. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
+4. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for your dependencies and even BTA itself.
-5. In Intellij if ctrl+left click on a field or method you can quickly get information on when and where that field or method is assign or used.
+5. In Intellij if ctrl+left-click on a field or method you can quickly get information on when and where that field or method is assign or used.
+6. Ensure IntelliJ is updated to the latest version.
+This is important because this template uses the latest Gradle version and if your IntelliJ installation is outdated, it may not support the latest version.
+7. In the `examplemod.mixins.json` you'll see `"compatibilityLevel": "JAVA_${java}",` along with an error message from the `Minecraft Development` plugin stating `Cannot resolve compatibility level 'JAVA_${java}'`.
+You can safely ignore this.
+The Gradle build system has been set up to grab the Java version from your `gradle.properties` and replace `${java}` with it.
+So the compiled binary will properly have it as `JAVA_8`.